+NUMBER OF PERSONS SERVED MONITORING TO BEGIN NO LATER THAN:

 Over 10,000 Jan.
 1, 1988

 3,300 to 10,000 Jan.
 1, 1989

-Less than 3,300
+Less than 3,300 Jan.
+1, 1991

-(2) Surface water systems shall sample at points in the distribution system representative of each water source or at entry points to the distribution system after any application of treatment.
-The minimum number of samples is one year of quarterly samples per water source.

-(3) Ground water systems shall sample at points of entry to the distribution system representative of each well after any application of treatment.
-The minimum number of samples is one sample per entry point to the distribution system.

-(4) The Department may require confirmation samples for positive or negative results.

-Community water systems and non-transient non-(5) community water systems must monitor for EDB and DBCP only if the Department determines they are vulnerable to contamination by either or both of these substances.
+- (2) Surface water systems shall sample at points in the distribution system representative of each water source or at entry points to the distribution system after any application of treatment.
+The minimum number of samples is one year of quarterly samples per water source. - (3) Ground water systems shall sample at points of entry to the distribution system representative of each well after any application of treatment.
+The minimum number of samples is one sample per entry point to the distribution system. - (4) The Division may require confirmation samples for positive or negative results. - (5) Community water systems and non-transient non-community water systems must monitor for EDB and DBCP only if the Division determines they are vulnerable to contamination by either or both of these substances.
 For the purpose of this paragraph, a vulnerable system is defined as a system which is potentially contaminated by EDB and DBCP, including surface water systems where these two compounds are applied manufactured, stored, disposed of, or shipped up-stream, and for ground water systems in areas where the compounds are applied, manufactured, stored, disposed of, or shipped in the ground water recharge basin, or for ground water systems that are in proximity to under ground storage tanks that contain leaded gasoline.

-(6) Public water systems may use monitoring data collected any time after January 1, 1983 to meet the requirements for unregulated monitoring, provided that the monitoring program was consistent with the requirements of 5.9.2.

-Instead of performing the monitoring required (7) by this section, a community water system or nontransient non-community water system serving fewer that 150 service connections may send a letter to the Department stating that the system is available This letter must be sent to the for sampling.
-Department no later than January 1, 1991.
-The system shall not send such samples the to Department, unless requested to do so by the Department.

-(8) All community and non-transient non-community water systems shall repeat the monitoring required in 5.8.3 no less frequently than every five years from the dates specified in 5.8.3(a).

-(9) Commonwealth or public water systems may composite up to five samples when monitoring for substances in 5.8.3.

-(10) Analyses under this section shall be conducted using the recommended EPA methods as follows, or their equivalent as determined by EPA: 502.1, "Volatile Halogenated Organic Compounds in Water by Trap Gas Chromatography," 503.1, Purge and "Volatile Aromatic and Unsaturated Organic Compounds in Water by Purge and Trap Gas Chromatography," 524.1, "Volatile Organic Compounds in Water by Purge and Trap Gas Chromatography/Mass Spectrometry," 524.2, "Volatile Organic Compounds in Water by Purge and Trap Capillary Column Gas Chromatography/Mass Spectrometry, or 502.2, "Volatile Organic Compounds in Water by Purge and Trap Gas Chromatography with Photoionization and Electrolytic Conductivity Detectors in Series."
-These methods are contained "Methods for the Determination of Organic in Compound in Finished Drinking Water and Raw Source Water," September 1986, available from Environmental Monitoring and Support Laboratory (EMSL), EPA, Cincinnati, Ohio 45268.
-Analysis of 1,2-dibromo-3chloropropane (DBCP) and 1,2-dibromoethane (EDB) shall be conducted by Method 504, "Measurement of 1,2-Dibromoethane (EDN) and 1,2-Dibromo-3chloropropane (DBCP) Drinking Water by in Microextraction and Gas Chromatography," September 1986, available from EMSL, Cincinnati, Ohio 45268 or the State.
+- (6) Public water systems may use monitoring data collected any time after January 1, 1983 to meet the requirements for unregulated monitoring, provided that the monitoring program was consistent with the requirements of 5.9.2. - (7) Instead of performing the monitoring required by this section, a community water system or non-transient non-community water system serving fewer that 150 service connections may send a letter to the Division stating that the system is available for sampling.
+This letter must be sent to the Division no later than January 1, 1991.
+The system shall not send such samples to the Division, unless requested to do so by the Division. - (8) All community and non-transient non-community water systems shall repeat the monitoring required in 5.8.3 no less frequently than every five years from the dates specified in 5.8.3(a). - (9) Commonwealth or public water systems may composite up to five samples when monitoring for substances in 5.8.3. - (10) Analyses under this section shall be conducted using the recommended EPA methods as follows, or their equivalent as 502.1, "Volatile Halogenated Organic determined by EPA: Compounds in Water by Purge and Trap Gas Chromatography," 503.1, "Volatile Aromatic and Unsaturated Organic Compounds in Water by Purge and Trap Gas Chromatography," 524.1, "Volatile Organic Compounds in Water by Purge and Trap Gas Chromatography/Mass Spectrometry," 524.2, "Volatile Organic Compounds in Water by Purge and Trap Capillary Column Gas Chromatography/Mass Spectrometry, or 502.2, "Volatile Organic Compounds in Water by Purge and Trap Gas Chromatography with Photoionization and Electrolytic Conductivity Detectors in Series."
+These methods are contained in "Methods for the Determination of Organic Compound in Finished Drinking Water and Raw Source Water," September 1986, available from Environmental Monitoring and Support Laboratory (EMSL), EPA, Cincinnati, Ohio 45268.
+Analysis of 1,2-dibromo-3-chloropropane (DBCP) and 1,2dibromoethane (EDB) shall be conducted by Method 504, "Measurement of 1,2-Dibromoethane (EDN) and 1,2-Dibromo-3chloropropane (DBCP) in Drinking Water by Microextraction and Gas Chromatography," September 1986, available from EMSL, Cincinnati, Ohio 45268 or the State.